rajexploit404/layer4-simple-ddos-proxy/README.md

 **Important**: This script is intended for **educational purposes only**. **Do not use this on networks or systems that you do not have explicit permission to test**.
 Unauthorized use of this tool can lead to legal consequences.
 Always act responsibly and ethically.

 ---

-This format provides a clean, structured look, with sections clearly defined and explanations easy to follow.
-Each important detail is separated, making it user-friendly for anyone reading the `README.md` file.